 SPCA of Texas Board of Directors

-Judy Davis, Treasurer
+Judy Davis, Vice Chair

 Judy is a native Dallasite and currently resides in East Dallas with her husband, who is a retired avid golfer, and their adopted 2-year-old Golden Retriever named Bogey.
 She attended the University of Dallas, where she received a BA and MBA.
 Judy currently works as an Executive Director in J.P.
 Morgan's Private Bank.
 She joined the SPCA of Texas' Board of Directors in 2011, and served as the Chair of the Audit Committee before becoming the Treasurer.

 Judy enjoys cooking, gardening, playing the piano, reading and voluteering at her local retirement home by singing and playing the piano.
 She grew up in Irving in a home where there was always a pet who was treasured as a family member.

 "While I have served on several boards in the past, I have never felt as passionate and engaged about a cause as I do about doing whatever I can to help the animals who so helplessly depend on us for their care and love," said Judy.
 "The SPCA of Texas has no other mission than that, and I am proud to be a part of it."